Rchalla769/neo4j-rails/README.md

 ## Migration/Model Information
-Anytime you create a new model or have a Neo4j::PendingMigrationError, you need to do the following:
+Anytime you create a new model or have a Neo4j::PendingMigrationError, you need to run the run_migrations script.
+Make sure you are inside the app directory.

-### Find your container name by doing:
-`docker ps`

-### Run the following and replace 'container_name' with that name:
+### Type the following into your terminal and hit enter:
-`docker exec -ti 'container_name' bash`

-### That command will open a bash inside of the running container then you need to type the following command:
-`rake neo4j:migrate`
+`./run_migrations.sh`